hlxsites/luma/README.md

 ## Local development

-1. Create a new repository based on the `helix-project-boilerplate` template and add a mountpoint in the `fstab.yaml`
+1. To use this demo for your own practice, you can fork or clone this, and change the mountpoint in the `fstab.yaml`
+2. I have added a zipped file of all the Sharepoint content that you can add to your own OneDrive or Google docs (see the README inside of it).
 1. Add the [helix-bot](https://github.com/apps/helix-bot) to the repository
 1. Install the [Helix CLI](https://github.com/adobe/helix-cli): `npm install -g @adobe/helix-cli`
 1. Start Franklin Proxy: `hlx up` (opens your browser at `http://localhost:3000`)